-Welcome to SWK4701 Practicum 1 at the Factor-Inwentash Faculty of Social Work!
+Welcome to Summer Practicum at the Factor-Inwentash Faculty of Social Work!

-SWK4701 Practicum 1 is a course that provides MSW students the opportunity to integrate theory with practice, with education and evaluation from field instructors.
+SWK4701 and SWK4702 are courses where field instructors provide MSW students with the opportunity to integrate theory with practice through education and evaluation.

-This Practicum Guidebook is meant to accompany students and field instructors during the practicum.
+This Practicum Guidebook is meant to accompany students and field instructors during their practicum.
 It includes a suggested practicum model (Bogo, 2010) that can be used as a visual aid for conceptualizing the stages of the practicum.
 It also includes a milestones section.
 Using a week-by-week format, it suggests the milestones that should be completed at each stage of the practicum.
+A timesheet is provided by the Practicum Office to facilitate the progress of student activities as well as supervision with the field instructor.

-Integrated within the milestones are examples of positive statements derived from the Practice-Based Evaluation (PBE) Tool (Regehr, Bogo, & Regehr, 2011), which both students and field instructors complete at the mid- and final-points of the practicum.
+Integrated within the milestones are direct examples of positive statements derived from the Practice-Based Evaluation (PBE) Tool (Regehr, Bogo, & Regehr, 2011), which both students and field instructors complete at the mid- and final-points of the practicum.
 We acknowledge the varied experiences that students bring to the practicum and therefore value the distinct nature of their continuous professional growth.
-These statements function as benchmarks for students to foster selfreflection throughout their practicum.
+These statements function as benchmarks for students to foster self-reflection throughout their practicum.